askamfer/TeamScope/README.md

 # TeamScope

-TeamScope is a dynamic web application designed to organize and manage sports teams and leagues.
-Built with React, it demonstrates my ability to create real-world, user-focused applications.
+TeamScope is a dynamic web application designed to provide a convenient lookup system for sports teams and leagues.
+Built with React, it demonstrates my ability to create user-friendly, real-world applications.

 ## Live Site